nationalarchives/tdr-dev-documentation/manual/add-new-series.md

 Claire will be talking to cataloguing about each series so will know what the series reference should be.

+## Get Transferring Body details

+If it is a new transferring body that has not done a transfer through TDR before, then its details need to decided on.

+These include:
+* Transferring body name
+* Transferring body TDR code

+This should be discussed with the TDR team initially.

 ## Create database migration script

 The series IDs are not sensitive, so it is OK for them to appear in the [tdr-consignment-api-data] repository.